UNC Wilmington faces Valparaiso on 8-game win streak - WTOP News

 Valparaiso, Indiana; Saturday, 3 p.m.
 EST

-BOTTOM LINE: UNC Wilmington aims to keep its eight-game win streak intact when the Seahawks take on Valparaiso.
+BOTTOM LINE: UNC Wilmington is looking to keep its eight-game win streak alive when the Seahawks take on Valparaiso.

-The Beacons have gone 5-1 at home.
-Valparaiso has a 1-1 record in games decided by less than 4 points.
+The Beacons are 5-1 in home games.
+Valparaiso is ninth in the MVC scoring 73.4 points while shooting 41.6% from the field.

-The Seahawks have gone 2-1 away from home.
-UNC Wilmington is 1-0 in one-possession games.
+The Seahawks are 2-1 on the road.
+UNC Wilmington is fourth in the CAA scoring 80.7 points per game and is shooting 46.4%.

-Valparaiso’s average of 7.7 made 3-pointers per game this season is just 0.6 fewer made shots on average than the 8.3 per game UNC Wilmington gives up.
-UNC Wilmington averages 12.9 more points per game (80.7) than Valparaiso allows (67.8).
+Valparaiso makes 41.6% of its shots from the field this season, which is 2.5 percentage points higher than UNC Wilmington has allowed to its opponents (39.1%).
+UNC Wilmington has shot at a 46.4% clip from the field this season, 6.6 percentage points greater than the 39.8% shooting opponents of Valparaiso have averaged.

-TOP PERFORMERS: Rakim Chaney is scoring 12.7 points per game and averaging 3.0 rebounds for the Beacons.
-Owen Dease is averaging 11.6 points and 3.1 rebounds while shooting 54.0%.
+TOP PERFORMERS: Rakim Chaney averages 2.1 made 3-pointers per game for the Beacons, scoring 12.7 points while shooting 47.5% from beyond the arc.
+Owen Dease is shooting 54.0% and averaging 11.6 points.

-Nolan Hodge is scoring 15.1 points per game and averaging 4.8 rebounds for the Seahawks.
+Nolan Hodge is shooting 45.7% and averaging 15.1 points for the Seahawks.
 Madison Durr is averaging 12.5 points.

 The Associated Press created this story using technology provided by Data Skrive and data from Sportradar.